Penn-HIP: Pet Hip Dysplasia Xray In Mt Pleasant SC

 X-ray image taken by a veterinarian of a human pelvis showing bones and joint structures in a grayscale view.

-PennHIP is a multifaceted radiographic screening method for canine hip evaluation.
-The technique assesses the quality of the hips and quantitatively measures canine hip joint laxity.
+Need a pet hip dysplasia Xray in Mt Pleasant SC?
+Shuler Veterinary Clinic offers PennHIP Xrays – which is a multifaceted radiographic screening method for canine hip evaluation.
+This radiograph assesses the quality of the hips and quantitatively measures canine hip joint laxity.
 It is used to screen dogs for canine hip dysplasia and osteoarthritis, diseases that cause pain and disability in dogs who have it.

 PennHip radiographs need to be performed under sedation or anesthesia to assess full hip laxity appropriately.
 Dogs of any age can be tested and radiographs can often be performed at the time of other scheduled sedated procedures (such as spay or neuter).
 PennHip radiographs may be recommended for dogs with lameness, abnormal mobility or gait, or pain noted on exam by your veterinarian.
 Dogs who are intended to be used for breeding should also be PennHip evaluated to ensure they are passing on good hips to their offspring.